ncatlab/nlab-content/pages/75.md

 ### Mathematical foundations of category theory
+{#MFCT}

 The problem with mathematical foundations of category theory is that in category theory we frequently speak of [[large category|large categories]], which it is tricky to deal with rigorously in the usual sort of [[set theory|set theories]].

-One common view seems to be to found category theory on a theory of sets and classes; see [the English Wikipedia\'s definition](), for example.
+One common view seems to be to found category theory on a theory of sets and classes; see [the English Wikipedia\'s definition](https://en.wikipedia.org/wiki/Category_%28mathematics%29#Definition), for example.
 But the standard reference, Saunders Mac Lane\'s _Categories for the Working Mathematician_, assumes the existence of a universe (an inaccessible cardinal) instead.
 Both of these approaches rely on a distinction between *small* and *large* categories.
 There is a category of all [[small category|small categories]], but this category is not itself small; there is no category of all categories.

 Alexander Grothendieck used more (although [apparently](http://permalink.gmane.org/gmane.science.mathematics.categories/6847) he did not need to); he used what we now call [[Grothendieck universes]]s\.
 He assumed that every set is contained within a universe; that is, for every cardinal number $\kappa$, there is a cardinal inaccessible from $\kappa$.
 (This is still a rather moderate axiom, compared to some of the large-cardinal axioms studied by set theorists.)
 Now one has a relative notion of small and large; the category of all $U$-small categories (where $U$ is some universe) is $U$-large but must be $U'$-small for some other universe $U'$, and there exists a category (which is both $U$-large and $U'$-large) of all $U'$-small categories.

 If one does not accept the [[axiom of choice]], then there are additional complications in general category theory.
 In particular, one must distinguish between a universal *property* (for example, having all [[product]]s) and having a universal *structure* realising that property (in the example, a functor taking each pair $(x,y)$ of objects to a specific product cone $x \leftarrow x \times y \rightarrow y$).
 This difficulty was overcome by Michael Makkai using [[anafunctor]]s, but these have not been widely adopted, even by constructivists.

-For a summary of the mathematical foundations of category theory, see Mike Shulman, _Set theory for category theory_, [arXiv:0810.1279]().
+For a summary of the mathematical foundations of category theory, see Mike Shulman, _Set theory for category theory_, [arXiv:0810.1279](http://arxiv.org/abs/0810.1279).

 #### The concept of _identity_
+{#Identity}

 One way to think of category theory is as a framework in which the idea is formalized that every kind of [[equality]] is really secretly a choice of [[isomorphism]] or [[equivalence]].
 In some sense the notion of identity is potentially [[evil]], in a technical sense.